 - Maintenance cost: moderate

-King Charles Cavalier Temperament
+Cavalier King Charles Temperament

 Cavaliers are very loyal to their owners.
 They are not too independent and prefer to trust their masters.
 These dogs get along very well with the children.
 In fact, they are perfect pets, either in a house or apartment.
 When owning a King Charles Spaniel Cavalier, it is recommended that they live indoors and not outdoors.

-They are happy being surrounded by their owners and love to go for walks.
 The King Charles Spaniel Cavalier is a rather sedentary race and has no problems with other dogs.

 The King Charles Cavalier is very sweet and moves quickly.
 He has a great instinct to pursue everything that moves (from an insect to a car).
 It is advisable to take them out for a walk always on a leash.
 Affectionate, noble, friendly and willing to please everyone, the Cavalier is a very intelligent and obedient dog.